-How it works
+1. How it works

-Baclofen is used to relieve muscle spasms such as those caused by multiple sclerosis or spinal cord injuries due to damage or disease.
+- Baclofen is used to relieve muscle spasms such as those caused by multiple sclerosis or spinal cord injuries due to damage or disease.

 - May also be used off-label to treat other conditions such as hiccups or Tourette's syndrome.